 Skip to main content

-The Data Modeling Service (DMS) REST API lets you create, update, and delete spaces, instances, containers, views, and data models to form an industrial knowledge graph.
+The Data Modeling Service (DMS) REST API lets you create, update, and delete spaces, instances, containers, and views to form an industrial knowledge graph.

 The knowledge graph is implemented as a property graph that represents a well-defined structure consisting of nodes and edges.
 Both nodes and edges can have properties.